Schaefer's theorem for graphs: Motivation and the result

 \section{Motivation and the result}

-In an influential paper in 1978, Schaefer~\cite{Schaefer} proved a complexity classification for systematic restrictions of the Boolean satisfiability problem.
-The way how he restricts the Boolean satisfiability problem turned out to be very fruitful when restricting other computational problems in theoretical computer science, and can be presented as follows.
+In an influential paper in 1978, Schaefer~\citeyear{Schaefer} proved a complexity classification for systematic restrictions of the Boolean satisfiability problem.
+The way in which he restricts the Boolean satisfiability problem turned out to be very fruitful when restricting other computational problems in theoretical computer science, and can be presented as follows.

 Let $\Psi = \{\psi_1,\dots,\psi_n\}$ be a finite set of propositional (Boolean) formulas.

 \cproblem{Boolean-SAT$(\Psi)$} {Given a finite set of variables $W$ and a propositional formula of the form $\Phi = \phi_1 \wedge \dots \wedge \phi_l$ where each $\phi_i$ for $1 \leq i \leq l$ is obtained from one of the formulas $\psi$ in $\Psi$ by substituting the variables of $\psi$ by variables from $W$.} {Is there a satisfying Boolean assignment to the variables of $W$ (equivalently, those of $\Phi$)?}